GPU Cloud Comparison Report: Neoclouds for AI Infrastructure

 Overview

 Vast.ai was founded in 2018 as a marketplace for GPU compute.
-Unlike traditional cloud providers, Vast.ai connects renters with independent GPU hosts, similar to Airbnb for compute.
-This model enables the lowest prices in the market but with significant variability in infrastructure quality.
+Unlike traditional cloud providers, it connects renters with independent GPU hosts, similar to Airbnb for compute.
+This model enables some of the lowest prices in the market but with significant variability in infrastructure quality.
+(Note: Vast.ai the GPU marketplace is a different company from VAST Data, the storage vendor referenced elsewhere in this report.)

-The platform is popular with researchers, hobbyists, and cost-conscious startups.
-Vast.ai serves hundreds of thousands of users running ML training, inference, and rendering workloads.
+The platform is popular with researchers, hobbyists, and cost-conscious startups, serving hundreds of thousands of users.

 Infrastructure